etherex/etherex/etherex/WhitePaper.md

 The decentralized exchange is comprised of a set of contracts running on the Ethereum blockchain.
 The EtherEx team has been running tests and simulations since the platform's first proof-of-concept (POC) was made available, and has already made a number of contributions to the codebase of Ethereum itself.
 Although very basic at the moment, these contributions were exactly what was needed to verify the feasibility of this project - a sort of "POC-within-a-POC."

-Below is an even more simplistic example outlining some of the basic ideas of a exchange contract :
+Below is an even more simplistic example outlining some of the basic ideas of an exchange contract :

 ```python
 init: